savebiz/quote-translator/README.md

-# Quote Translator ⚡ VinuChain
+# Quota Calculator ⚡ VinuChain

-Quote Translator is a dynamic quota calculator for VinuChain that translates abstract staking quota numbers into tangible, human-readable actions.
+Quota Calculator is a dynamic quota calculator for VinuChain that translates abstract staking quota numbers into tangible, human-readable actions.
 It provides real-time estimates of feeless transactions available based on current network gas prices.

 ## Features